almostengr/almostengrwebsite/Almostengr.AlmostengrWebsite/docs/resources/getting-into-tech.md

 ### Do I need to have a portfolio of my projects?

 Need to, no. Would it help you be a better canidate if you did, yes.
+I suggest that potentional programmers or developers have a
+<a href="https://github.com/almostengr" target="_blank">Github</a>
-I suggest that potentional programmers or developers have a Github or Jira account with their projects uploaded to it.
+or Jira account with their projects uploaded to it.
 Projects forked from another users account do not count as your project.
-Thus do not create an account, fork a number of projects, and then claim that you are experienced a coding.
+Thus do not create an account, fork a number of projects, and then claim that you are experienced in programming.
 The commit history will prove that you are lying and you will not get the job.

-In addition, have a portfolio of your own projects, demonstrates the knowledge (or lack thereof) that you have about programming, regardless of what programming language you use.
+Having a portfolio of your own projects, demonstrates the knowledge (or lack thereof) that you have about programming, regardless of what programming language you use.

 As a programmer and tech enthusiast, I have the source code for my projects on